Sir Michael Hirst from the United Kingdom is the President of the International Diabetes Federation (IDF) 2013-2015.

 He became interested in diabetes over twenty years ago when his youngest child was diagnosed with type 1 diabetes at a very young age.
 Then a Member of the British Parliament, Sir Michael championed the cause of diabetes in Parliament, as a result of which he was co-opted to the Board of Trustees of the British Diabetic Association, now Diabetes UK.
 There he served as a trustee in a variety of capacities for 17 years, most recently as the first non-medical Chairman of the Board of Trustees from 2001-2006.
 As Chairman, he oversaw major changes in the operations and governance of Diabetes UK, Europe's largest organisation for people with diabetes.

 Sir Michael Hirst is a graduate in law of the University of Glasgow, and was an exchange student at the University of Iceland.
 He later qualified as a chartered accountant and became a partner in KPMG, the international accounting firm, until he entered the British Parliament.
 Sir Michael held a number of senior positions in frontline politics until 1997 and was knighted for political and public service in 1992.
-He has also served on the board of a number of leading charities and public bodies, and is currently Chairman of two companies in the UK.
+He has also served on the board of a number of leading charities and public bodies.